About Tyson’s Place Animal Rescue

-Mission: Tyson’s Place Animal Rescue is dedicated to assisting terminally ill people with caring for and finding new families for their pets.
+Tyson’s Place Animal Rescue’s mission is assisting terminally ill people with finding new families for their pets.

 What We Do

 Tyson’s Place Animal Rescue believes that pets belong with their people until the very end.
 Pets are family members, and they can comfort their owners during the final stages of life.
 However, when individuals can no longer care for their pets due to disability; death; or moving into assisted living, senior housing, or nursing home, we take in those animals.

 Our rescue uses foster homes, which means that we arrange for the pet to live in a loving temporary home until someone adopts them permanently.